studip-sync/studip-sync/README.md

 3. `sudo snap connect studip-sync:home`

 **Important Note**: If you install studip-sync as a snap, you cannot use `~` to reference your home directory in the config file.
-If you ignore this note, the files will be synced to the `snap/studip-sync/current/...`
+If you ignore this note, the files will be synced to `snap/studip-sync/current/...`

 **Limitation**: The snap can only write to non-hidden directories in you home directory.
 If you omit Step 3, it cannot write to your home directory at all.